 Bin to collect Safety Briefing Sign-in Sheets

-Out-processing Station
+Station #6: Out-processing Station

 All assigned volunteers will exit the VRC through this station.
 All assigned volunteers should receive the color-of-the-day wristband and exit information.

 Responsibilities

 The Out-processing Station will allow volunteers to leave the VRC and give them an opportunity to have any unanswered questions or concerns addressed.
 This station will also have a supply of preparedness and safety information that will be made available to all volunteers visiting the VRC (See Appendix “E” for staffing position descriptions and tasks).